caiogondim/caiogondim.com/_posts/2018-10-23-city-state-state-management.md

 ###### `devtool()`

-A function that TODO accepts an observable instance as first argument and an options object as second.
+A function that accepts an observable instance as first argument and an options object as second.
 Works with any object that implements the [Observable API](https://observable-api) (redux store, city-state subscribable, rxjs, ...)

-TODO photo with devtool running

 ```js
 const counter = new Counter()